elastic/logstash-forwarder/PROTOCOL.md

 Payload:

 * 32bit unsigned payload length
-* 'length' bytes of compressed payload
+* 'length' bytes of zlib compressed 'data' frames.

 This frame type allows you to compress many frames into a single compressed envelope and is useful for efficiently compressing many small data frames.